 Living organisms, which include humans, animals, plants, algae, fungi and other microorganisms reproduce as a law of nature, a means of ensuring the survival of the species and in the context of evolution.
 There are two major classifications of reproduction: sexual and asexual reproduction.

 Each has its own advantages and disadvantages.
 Vertebrates, such as humans, exclusively follow sexual reproduction.
 Many simpler animals such as amoeba follow asexual reproduction.

 Let us have a look at the difference between sexual and asexual reproduction.

 Asexual reproduction spans a variety of methods.
 The simplest single-celled organisms such as archaea, and bacteria, reproduce by binary fission.
-In this process, the cells simply divide in half creating, a clone of the parent.
+In this process, the cells simply divide in half, creating a clone of the parent.
 This method also holds the benefit of being very quick and energy-efficient.
 For example, bacteria that reproduce by binary fission can give rise to progeny every few hours.
-Multiple fission also exists in which, an organism splits into more than one offspring.
+Multiple fission also exists, in which an organism splits into more than one offsprings.
 Certain species of algae and protozoans exhibit multiple fission.

 Refer more: Asexual reproduction

 While in multicellular organisms, a similar method called fragmentation is observed.
 In this process, small pieces break off and grow into new organisms.
 Another method involves budding, which produces a completely new organism and remains attached to the original body or develops from the original body.
 A common thread in all this is that the offspring is a direct clone of the parent.
 The purpose of reproduction, as we’re well aware, is to propagate one’s own genes.
 Evolutionarily, asexual reproduction is a good bet for the species.
 It is quick, simple and the genes of the parent will not be diluted by those of another individual.
 Also, an organism that reproduces asexually can reproduce about twice as fast as one that reproduces sexually.